ChosenQuill/Course-Planner/README.md

 **A Linear Programming (LP) approach to selecting the optimal 10-course plan for the Georgia Tech MS in Computer Science**, focusing on two possible specializations (Interactive Intelligence and Computing Systems).
 This project combines **data gathering**, **operations research**, and **mathematical optimization** to create an end-to-end solution for picking courses that satisfy Georgia Tech’s official requirements while maximizing your personal preferences (ratings, difficulty, workload, etc.).

 The goal is to show how **data science can model and solve real-world problems**, driving data-backed decisions.
-Here, that problem is: *What is the most optimal path of courses I should take?*
+In this case, *What is the most optimal path of courses I should take?*

 ## Overview